Sort on Published Date;

 HAMMOND WILL TAKE CHARGE

-graphic for visual presentation of text Denver, Colo., Nov.
+Denver, Colo., Nov.
 20.—John Hays Hammond arrived in Denver yesterday from Utah, says this morning's Republican, where he has been making a personal examination of some of Captain De La Mar's mines, and last night left for Cripple Creek, to take charge of Stratton's Independence mine for the Venture Corporation.
 Mr. Hammond will first make a thorough examination of the big gold mine, and upon the result of his findings will depend the future working of the mine.
 Mr. Hammond spent the afternoon with Thomas F. Walsh discussing with the owner the affairs of the Camp Bird mine, which Mr. Hammond examined a few weeks ago.

-graphic for visual presentation of text Mr. Hammond has been asked by shareholders in Stratton's Independence Mine to take complete charge of the property, a task which he has promised to undertake provided he is put in full charge, to act as consulting engineer with the powers of a local board of directors invested in him.
+Mr. Hammond has been asked by shareholders in Stratton's Independence Mine to take complete charge of the property, a task which he has promised to undertake provided he is put in full charge, to act as consulting engineer with the powers of a local board of directors invested in him.
 He has asked for authority to conduct the mine in a manner according to his own judgment; to do "dead" work, or development, and cut down the dividends, or pass them altogether for a few months, until the property could be developed and made to show what its capabilities are.

-graphic for visual presentation of text "The trouble with the mine now is that it has been squeezed to pay the big dividends that the company has promised shareholders." said Mr. Hammond yesterday.
+"The trouble with the mine now is that it has been squeezed to pay the big dividends that the company has promised shareholders." said Mr. Hammond yesterday.
 "It is a state of affairs that has been known to us here for some time, but has just now become known to the English holders of the shares, and the information has caused the present drop in the stock.

-graphic for visual presentation of text "I am no better able than any one else to say now what are the future possibilities of the mine," continued Mr. Hammond, in answer to a request to tell what would be the policy of the company.
+"I am no better able than any one else to say now what are the future possibilities of the mine," continued Mr. Hammond, in answer to a request to tell what would be the policy of the company.
 "It is to try to determine what can be done that I am going down.

-graphic for visual presentation of text "I consider that Mr. Richard's first estimate of the ore in sight was conservative, telling only what seemed at least to be the truth.
+"I consider that Mr. Richard's first estimate of the ore in sight was conservative, telling only what seemed at least to be the truth.
 His further estimates were based principally on the reports of subordinates, which he also believed.
 He was thoroughly honest in all that he said.
 But Mr. Rickard was handicapped by not having complete access to the mine.
 It was a great surprise to both Mr. Rickard and Mr. Baker when they returned here and found that the ore body was not what it had been reported, and they at once made the English investors acquainted with the fact.
 There was no attempt to conceal anything, and I know for a fact that Mr. Rickard had such faith in his report that he bought blocks of the shares at 42.5c. which he still holds.
 He did not attempt to unload when he found that the mine was not equal to his expectation.

-graphic for visual presentation of text "I want to deny emphatically that the drop in the shares of Stratton's Independence is due in any way to a stock jobbing scheme.
+"I want to deny emphatically that the drop in the shares of Stratton's Independence is due in any way to a stock jobbing scheme.
 The report that has been brought about by the Wernher, Beit & Co. people is utterly false.
 The Wernher company is too big to go into any such scheme.
 It owns mines in South Africa which produce more gold than all the Colorado mines, and is not a concern which for the sake of gaining a million or two dollars would cheat a large number of people of their property.
 When Wernher, Belt & Co. engage in American mining enterprises it will be in another way than by stock jobbing.
 The whole truth of the drop in the price of the stock is that the mine has proved to be unable to keep up the pace set for it.

-graphic for visual presentation of text "The future of Colorado mining enterprises in England is in a great measure dependent upon the outcome of the sale of Stratton's Independence.
+"The future of Colorado mining enterprises in England is in a great measure dependent upon the outcome of the sale of Stratton's Independence.
 It is the one big Cripple Creek venture that has been made in London and should it fail it will be a long time before others can be placed there with any success.

-graphic for visual presentation of text "My wish is to take the property and make it a paying investment for the English stockholders.
+"My wish is to take the property and make it a paying investment for the English stockholders.
 They have put in their money in good faith and are entitled to every opportunity.
 The present high rate of dividends cannot be continued.
 The mine must be continued on a business principle with developments in advance of production.
 I am not prepared to say that this can be done, but an examination of the mine will prove whether it can.

-graphic for visual presentation of text "I should like to see it made to pay the English investors a good return on their money.
+"I should like to see it made to pay the English investors a good return on their money.
 If this is done, there will be further investments made here, and we certainly need English capital to develop the mines of the state.
 I have a personal interest in the success of this mine for the reason that it means so much to future ventures.
 We need the English capital and are seeking it more than it seeks us.
 If we get it firmly established here, Colorado will be the field of investment rather than Africa or elsewhere, and my interests are in the development of Colorado."

-graphic for visual presentation of text Mr. Hammond spoke in high praise of the work of Manager Shipman of the mine, saying that he would probably be retained in his present position, only that he may be subordinate to the consulting engineer.
+Mr. Hammond spoke in high praise of the work of Manager Shipman of the mine, saying that he would probably be retained in his present position, only that he may be subordinate to the consulting engineer.

-graphic for visual presentation of text Yesterday the certificate of appointment of T. A. Richard as Colorado agent for the Venture Corporation was filed in the office of the secretary of state.
+Yesterday the certificate of appointment of T. A. Richard as Colorado agent for the Venture Corporation was filed in the office of the secretary of state.
 The certificate was signed by Henry William Lowe, president, and Edgar Fairweather, secretary, No.3 Princess street, London.

 Internet Source Text Link(s) {Found/Seen/Known]: